rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/archive/codex03-debate-and-epistemology.md

 ## 3. Integration of Debate and Epistemology

-Structured debate serves as the operational vehicle for epistemic progress, enabling Civium to adapt and evolve collectively.
+Structured debate serves as the operational vehicle for epistemic progress, enabling CoCivium to adapt and evolve collectively.

 ---

-*This codex document is subject to iterative refinement as Civium evolves.*
+*This codex document is subject to iterative refinement as CoCivium evolves.*